Abraham Bolden: Allegations: framed for attempting to reveal Secret Service misconduct

-On May 20, Bolden held a news conference at his home on the South Side of Chicago and denied the charges.
-In addition, he asserted that he had been framed by the government because he planned to tell the Warren Commission about misconduct on the part of agents assigned to protect Kennedy.
-Bolden stated that two weeks earlier, prior to leaving for Washington to attend an in-service training, he told another agent that he planned to try to testify before the Commission.
-He told the media: "I wanted to and I still intend to, tell the commission about the laxity and non-chalant attitude of secret service agents handling the President."
-Bolden charged that agents drank heavily before and after tours of guarding Kennedy in Washington and at his summer home in Hyannis Port, Massachusetts, that they missed their work shifts or reported to their shifts "half drunk", and that they used official Secret Service cars to transport female companions or to visit bars.
-He said another agent called him a racial epithet when he complained about the issues.
+On May 20, 1964, Bolden held a news conference at his home on the South Side of Chicago and denied the charges.
+He asserted that he had been framed by the government because he intended to tell the Warren Commission about a pattern of misconduct on the part of agents assigned to protect Kennedy.
+Bolden stated that two weeks earlier, prior to leaving for Washington, D.C. to attend an in-service training, he mentioned to a fellow agent that he would try to testify before the Warren Commission.
+He told the media: "I wanted to, and I still intend to, tell the commission about the laxity and nonchalant attitude of secret service agents handling the protection of the President."
+Bolden charged that agents drank heavily before and after assignments guarding Kennedy in Washington and at his summer home in Hyannis Port, Massachusetts, that they missed their work shifts or reported to them "half drunk", and that they used official Secret Service cars to transport female companions or to visit bars.
+He said another agent called him a racial epithet when he complained about these issues.
 Bolden also stated that he told James J. Rowley, head of the Secret Service, about the drinking but that no action was taken.

-Edward Hanrahan, United States Attorney for the Northern District of Illinois, issued a statement that described Bolden's allegations as "fantastic" and said: "The accuracy of these charges should be judged by the fact that the man who made them was silent from 1961 until after he was arrested..."
-Newspaper reports indicated that the Warren Commission was made aware of Bolden's allegations and quoted an unnamed member of the Commission as stating: "It would appear that he is trying to get off the hook by making such charges now.
+Edward Hanrahan, the then United States Attorney for the Northern District of Illinois, issued a statement describing Bolden's allegations as "fantastic" and said, "The accuracy of these charges should be judged by the fact that the man who made them was silent from 1961 until after he was arrested..."
+Newspaper reports indicated that the Warren Commission was made aware of the allegations and quoted an unnamed member of the Commission: "It would appear that he is trying to get off the hook by making such charges now.
 Nevertheless, the charges he makes are serious.
 He desires to testify and his request ought to be approved."
-According to the Associated Press, a spokesman for the Commission stated that they were considering calling Bolden, but had made no decision.
+According to the Associated Press, a Commission spokesman said they were considering calling Bolden but had made no decision.